 The Australian Central Authority provides the lawful procedure for seeking the return of abducted children to their home country so that issues of residence and contact can be resolved.

 International Social Service (ISS) Australia

 Provides free legal assistance with respect to any Hague Convention Applications, mediation and negotiating with parents in other countries and counselling and support services.
 See http://www.iss.org.au/

 Department of Foreign Affairs and Trade (“DFAT”) Consular Office

-– this department may be able to assist parents in accessing an English speaking lawyer in a non-Hague Convention country as well as facilitating contact with local authorities and child welfare agencies depending on the social services available in the foreign jurisdiction.
-The service operates 24 hours a day and can be contacted on Ph: 1300 555 135.
+This department may be able to assist parents in accessing an English-speaking lawyer in a non-Hague Convention country as well as facilitating contact with local authorities and child welfare agencies, depending on the social services available in the foreign jurisdiction.
+The service operates 24 hours a day and can be contacted on 1300 555 135.

-– It is important to obtain legal advice as soon as possible and that may include obtaining legal advice from a solicitor in the country that your child was abducted to.
+It is important to obtain legal advice as soon as possible.
+That may include obtaining legal advice from a solicitor in the country that your child was abducted to.

-At Michael Lynch Family Lawyers we can provide you with advice to help prevent your child from being taken overseas without your consent and advising you on what to do if your child is taken overseas without your consent.
-For a fixed cost initial appointment call us on (07) 3221 4300.
+At Michael Lynch Family Lawyers we can provide you with advice to help prevent your child from being taken overseas without your consent.
+We can advise you on what to do if your child is taken overseas without your consent.
+For a fixed cost initial appointment, call us on (07) 3221 4300 today.